Disinfecting Power of Methylene Blue: How It Kills Harmful Pathogens

 The secret to methylene blue’s disinfecting power lies in its ability to penetrate microbial cells and act as a redox agent by accepting and donating electrons.

-This process the formation of highly toxic reactive oxygen species (ROS) like singlet oxygen and hydrogen peroxide.
+This process causes the formation of highly toxic reactive oxygen species (ROS) like singlet oxygen and hydrogen peroxide.

 These ROS can damage essential biomolecules, leading to cell membrane rupture, enzyme inactivation, DNA damage, and ultimately cell death.